Nevada Labor Laws Guide

 All employees must have a safe and healthy working environment — and both the federal and the Nevada state laws require employers to provide optimal conditions.

-The first thing to mention is the federal Occupational Safety and Health Act (OSHA), passed by Congress in 1970 — but there are some additional requirements for the employers in Nevada.
+The first thing to mention is the federal Occupational Safety and Health Act (OSHA), passed by Congress in 1970.
+However, there are additional requirements for employers in Nevada.

 OSHA states that employers are required to: